PINTO0309/onnx2tf/README.md

 ![image](https://github.com/PINTO0309/onnx2tf/assets/33194443/61d1fd6e-1703-4c0b-8112-e66e3001fc13)

 ### 14. Inference with dynamic tensors in TFLite
 For some time now, TFLite runtime has supported inference by dynamic tensors.
 However, the existence of this important function is not widely recognized.
 In this chapter, I will show how I can convert an ONNX file that contains dynamic geometry in batch size directly into a TFLite file that contains dynamic geometry and then further infer it in variable batch conditions.
-The issue that inspired me to add this tutorial is here. [[Dynamic batch / Dynamic shape] onnx model with dynamic input is converted to tflite with static input 1 #441](https://github.com/PINTO0309/onnx2tf/issues/441)
+The issue that inspired me to add this tutorial is here. [[Dynamic batch / Dynamic shape] onnx model with dynamic input is converted to tflite with static input 1 #441](https://github.com/PINTO0309/onnx2tf/issues/441), or [Cannot use converted model with dynamic input shape #521](https://github.com/PINTO0309/onnx2tf/issues/521)

 First, download the sample ONNX file.